okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/vue/guide.md

 Before you build your Vue.js app, ensure that you [set up](/docs/guides/oie-embedded-common-org-setup/nodejs/main/#get-set-up) your [Okta org for your use case](/docs/guides/oie-embedded-common-org-setup/nodejs/main/#set-up-your-okta-org-for-your-use-case) and [register your Vue.js app in Okta](#register-your-app-in-okta).

-## Register your app in Okta
+## Create an Okta app integration

-Before building your Vue.js app, you need to obtain the OpenID Connect client ID from your Okta org by creating an app integration.
-You can create an app integration through the [Okta CLI](https://cli.okta.com/), the [Okta Apps API](/docs/reference/api/apps/), or the [Admin Console](/docs/guides/quickstart/website/main/#using-the-admin-console).
+Before integrating Okta authentication to your Vue.js app, you need to register your app in your Okta org.
+This provides you with the OpenID Connect client ID for authentication requests from your app.
+Register your app by creating an Okta app integration through the [Okta CLI](https://cli.okta.com/), the [Okta Apps API](/docs/reference/api/apps/), or through the [Admin Console](/docs/guides/quickstart/website/main/#using-the-admin-console) with the following steps.

 1. To create an Okta app integration that represents your Vue.js app, sign in to [your Admin Console](https://login.okta.com).
 2. From the side navigation, select **Applications** > **Applications**, and then click **Create App Integration**.